Section 4141.28 | Determination of benefit rights and claims for benefits.

 (B) APPLICATION FOR DETERMINATION OF BENEFIT RIGHTS

 In filing an application, an individual shall furnish the director with the name and address of the individual's most recent separating employer and the individual's statement of the reason for separation from the employer.
 The director shall promptly notify the individual's most recent separating employer of the filing and request the reason for the individual's unemployment, unless that notice is not necessary under conditions the director establishes by rule.
 The director may request from the individual or any employer information necessary for the determination of the individual's right to benefits.
 The employer shall provide the information requested within ten working days after the request is sent.
+If an employer fails to provide requested information within ten working days, the director shall provide to the tax commissioner the individual's and employer's names, addresses, taxpayer identification numbers if available, and any additional information required by the tax commissioner.
+The tax commissioner shall confirm to the director whether the individual was included on the most recent annual return filed by the employer pursuant to division (F) of section 5747.07 of the Revised Code.
+The tax commissioner shall inform the director if the tax commissioner is unable to provide the requested confirmation.
 If necessary to ensure prompt determination and payment of benefits, the director shall base the determination on the information that is available.

 An individual filing an application for determination of benefit rights shall disclose, at the time of filing, whether or not the individual owes child support obligations.

 (C) MASS LAYOFFS